-Do you need to be a guitar expert to choose the best acoustic guitar?
+Do you need to be a guitar expert to choose the right acoustic guitar?
 No, let me help you.
-Choosing the best acoustic guitar is ever simpler than you think
+Choosing your best acoustic guitar is ever simpler than you think

 Looking for the best acoustic guitar may seem like an impossible task.
 With all the brands in the market today competing in providing you with a guitar that will suit your needs and skills, you will need to prepare yourself with the right knowledge so that you can choose the perfect guitar.